Herolias/GPU-Miner/README.md

 - **CUDA Toolkit 11.8+** ([Download](https://developer.nvidia.com/cuda-downloads))

 ### Finding GPU Servers
 I recommend using [Vast.ai](https://cloud.vast.ai/?ref_id=352454) for finding GPU servers.
-They have linux servers with almost all dependencies preinstalled (Select CUDA as template) and offer really good prices.
+I made a [template](https://cloud.vast.ai/?ref_id=352454&creator_id=352454&name=Herolias%20GPU%20Miner) with almost all dependencies preinstalled so the miner should work out of the box and they offer really good prices.
+Make sure to sort by Tflops/$/Hr and look at the Tflops value to get a good idea of the performance.
+You can of course also run the miner on your own hardware.

 ### Installation